adrienb39/gestimag/htdocs/includes/mike42/escpos-php/example/interface/README.md

 Interfaces
 ----------
-This directory contains boilerpalte code to show you how to open a print connector to printers which are connected in different ways.
+This directory contains boilerpalte code to show you how to open a echo connector to printers which are connected in different ways.

 To get a list of supported interfaces and operating systems, see the main README.md file for the project.